-The world will be watching next spring when Prince Henry of Wales KCVO, familiarly known as Prince Harry, marries the American actress Meghan Markle.
+The world will be watching this summer when Prince Henry of Wales KCVO, familiarly known as Prince Harry, marries the American actress Meghan Markle.
 With interest on both sides of the Atlantic, the royal wedding will be held on Saturday, 19th May 2018 not at Westminster Abbey in Central London where Prince Harry’s brother Prince William, Duke of Cambridge was married, but at St. George’s Chapel, Windsor Castle.

 Founded in 1348 by Edward III, St. George’s Chapel holds much significance to the British Royal Family.